MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/Azure Machine Learning Real-Time Endpoint Deployment/Azure_Machine_Learning_Real-Time_Endpoint_Deployment.md

 - Once your Compute Instance is up and running – open a notebook
 ![Step13](Images/13.png)

--In This notebook, this is where we will Pre-Process our data and a Logistic Model on our data
+- In This notebook, this is where we will Pre-Process our data and a Logistic Model on our data

 - When our Logistic Regression model is trained, we create a pickle File for our model to be called and ingest new data when we create a real-time endpoint using this model